What’s your plan for radio communication after a disaster?

 CB’s are readily available, can be found laying unused in many garages, attics and basements.
 You can even find them still in older cars sitting in junk yards or scrap yards.

-If you want to buy a new CB radio, they are also readily available from as little as $25 from Amazon and Walmart.
+If you want to buy a new CB radio, they are also readily available from low cost from Amazon and Walmart.

 CB Radio use after SHTF